Computed Tomography

 Workforce Innovation and Opportunity Act

-The Workforce Innovation and Opportunity Act (WIOA) is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
-Contact the local office to inquire if you qualify for financial support.
+The Workforce Innovation and Opportunity Act (WIOA) helps job seekers access employment, education, training and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
+Contact the local office to see if you qualify for financial support.

-- Hancock County 550 N. Madison St., Carthage, IL 217.357.6749
+• Hancock County | 550 N. Madison St. | Carthage, IL | 217.357.6749

-- Warren/Henderson County 1025 S. 2nd St, Monmouth, IL 309.734.4745
+• Warren/Henderson County |1025 S. 2nd St | Monmouth, IL | 309.734.4745

-- Knox County Bondi Building, 311 E. Main, Suite 612, Galesburg, IL 309.343.9832
+• Knox County Bondi Building | 311 E. Main, Suite 612 | Galesburg, IL | 309.343.9832

-- McDonough County 440 N. Lafayette, Macomb, IL 309.837.1280
+• McDonough County | 440 N. Lafayette | Macomb, IL | 309.837.1280

 SCHOLARSHIPS

-Thanks to our generous donors, Carl Sandburg College Foundation is able to award over $100,000 each year in scholarship dollars to Sandburg students.
-High school, adult learners, and returning students - everyone is eligible to apply.
-Apply between October 1 and March 15 for the upcoming year.
-We encourage all students to apply.
+Thanks to our generous donors, the Carl Sandburg College Foundation is able to award more than $100,000 each year in scholarship dollars to Sandburg students.
+High school, adult learners, and returning students — everyone is eligible to apply between October 1 and March 15 for the upcoming year.

-- To prepare graduates to pass the ARRT post-primary examination in computed tomography by providing didactic instruction in each content area identified in the ARRT Content Specifications.
+1. To prepare graduates to pass the ARRT post-primary examination in computed tomography by providing didactic instruction in each content area identified in the ARRT Content Specifications.

-- To provide students with an opportunity to participate in a variety of CT procedures that will assist them in meeting the clinical experience requirements defined by ARRT.
+2. To provide students with an opportunity to participate in a variety of CT procedures that will assist them in meeting the clinical experience requirements defined by ARRT.

 How do you evaluate applications?

-Applicant admission status will be one of the following: conditionally admitted, placed on the alternate list, or denied admission based on the eligibility of admission criteria.
-We will notify the applicant approximately two weeks after the application deadline date whether they are accepted or not into the CT program.
-We notify all applicants by mail on admission status into the program.
+You will be notified approximately two weeks after the application deadline date whether you are accepted or not into the CT program.
+All applicants are notified by mail on admission status.
 Applicants conditionally admitted or placed on the alternate list will have 10 calendar days to return the program acceptance letter in the postage-paid return envelope.

-I have been conditionally admitted do I need to attend orientation?
+I have been conditionally admitted; do I need to attend orientation?

-I have been conditionally admitted when will I know my full admission status?
+I have been conditionally admitted; when will I know my full admission status?

 Licensure

-Graduates are eligible to apply to take the American Registry of Radiologic Technologists (ARRT) Post Primary Examination for Computed Tomography.
+Graduates are eligible to apply to take the American Registry of Radiologic Technologists (ARRT) Post-Primary Examination for Computed Tomography.
 This certification is nationally recognized and enables the student to pursue employment throughout the United States.

 Laura Rider, MS, RT(R)